 But unfortunately for them, I think the voters are seeing through it.

-But sir, there is a tradition in this country.
+But, sir, there is a tradition in this country.

-In fact, one of the prize of this country is the peaceful transition of power, and that no matter how hard-fought a campaign is, that at the end of the campaign that the loser concedes to the winner, not saying that you're necessarily going to be the loser or the winner, but that the loser concedes to the winner, and that the country comes together in part for the good of the country.
+In fact, one of the prides of this country is the peaceful transition of power, and that no matter how hard-fought a campaign is, that at the end of the campaign, that the loser concedes to the winner.

-I will tell you at the time, I'll keep you in suspense.
+The country is that I will tell you at the time, I'll keep you in suspense.

 The thing that has most animated this election on the Democratic side has been the sense of a rigged system.